-• The proposed development or use is substantially compatible with developments in the same general area and would not be materially detrimental to other properties within the area.

-The subject site is located within a commercial zone (C1, Local Business District) where commercial development is specifically allowed to include retail storefronts.
+- The proposed development or use is substantially compatible with developments in the same general area and would not be materially detrimental to other properties within the area.
+The subject site is located within a commercial zone (C2, General Business District) where commercial development is specifically allowed to include retail storefronts.
 In addition, the property is located on one of the City's primary commercial corridors which is predominantly intended for commercial uses.
 Pursuant to the CMMC, cannabis retail storefronts are permitted uses in the City's commercial zones and are subject to extensive regulation (as specifically described in this report).
 These regulations are adopted to prevent land use inconsistencies with adjacent properties.
 Additionally, the proposed cannabis retail storefront use is not located within 1,000 feet of a K-12 school, playground, licensed child daycare, or homeless shelter, or within 600 feet of a youth center.
-All retail sales would take place underroof, no outdoor storage or sales are proposed nor would be allowed, and operations would be conditioned to be compliant with applicable local and State laws as well as to minimize potential impacts.
-Staff does not anticipate that the proposed retail cannabis use would be materially detrimental to the adjacent uses that include office uses, a variety of commercial uses, and multi-tenant commercial centers.
-Existing businesses in these commercial centers consist of a variety of restaurants/bars, grocery store, regional shopping centers (The Lab, The Camp, South Coast Plaza), general retail, medical and general offices, and hotels.
-In addition, staff does not anticipate that the use would be materially detrimental to the existing businesses onsite since there would be adequate parking available to serve all businesses.
-Therefore, the retail cannabis use would be compatible with other properties within the area, and in compliance with local and State requirements.

-Granting the conditional use permit will not be materially detrimental to the health, safety and general welfare of the public or otherwise injurious to property or improvements within the immediate neighborhood.
+All retail sales would take place underroof, no outdoor storage or sales are proposed nor would be allowed and operations would be conditioned to be compliant with applicable local and State laws as well as to minimize potential impacts.
+Staff does not anticipate that the proposed retail cannabis use would be materially detrimental to the adjacent uses that include office uses, a variety of commercial uses and multi-tenant commercial centers.
+Existing businesses in these commercial centers consist of a variety of restaurants/bars, grocery store, pharmacy, massage and beauty parlors, general retail, medical and general offices, and automotive repair shop.
+In addition, staff does not anticipate that the use would be materially detrimental to the existing businesses onsite since the majority of the existing businesses have unique operating characteristics that generate minimal customer traffic resulting in available parking spaces onsite..
+Therefore, the retail cannabis use would be compatible with other properties within the area, and in compliance with local and State requirements. - Granting the conditional use permit will not be materially detrimental to the health, safety and general welfare of the public or otherwise injurious to property or improvements within the immediate neighborhood.